rodmanning/caldav-availability/README.rst

 variables.

 The results of the program are written to a text file.
-Results can be written in json, XML, or plain text (csv) format.
+Results can be written in json, pickle or yml (coming soon!) format.

 License